extraterestra/restaurant-zakatek/HOW_TO_GET_GEMINI_API_KEY.md

 ### "API Key not found" error:
 - Make sure you copied the entire key (they're long!)
 - Check for extra spaces before/after the key
-- Verify the key is set correctly in Render environment variables
+- Verify the key is set correctly in Railway environment variables

 ### "Quota exceeded" error:
 - You've hit the free tier limits